RobDregmans/R_Project_No_Poverty/NEW READ ME.md

 RESEARCH QUESTION

-What indicators strongly relate to the goal of no poverty and what are their future trends for individual countries?
+To what extend have individual countries reached the targets for the Goal of no poverty and what are their future trends for individual countries?

 subquestions:
 - What indicators strongly relate to the goal of no poverty?